Toric invariance of vertically parametrized systems: Introduction

+Part (ii) is the topic of \Cref{sec:local} and the coset counting system of part (iii) is discussed in \Cref{sec:counting}.
+Here, we also derive bounds on the number of cosets and sufficient conditions for $F$ to be toric.
+These conditions are gathered in \Cref{alg:summary} and implemented in our Julia package \texttt{ToricVerticalSystems.jl}.

+In \Cref{sec:crnt_perspectives}, we study consequences of invariance and (local) toric structure in the context of reaction network theory and use our approach to provide new mathematical insights to previously established results.
+After recalling the basic terminology in \Cref{subsec:crnt_intro}, we study in \Cref{subsec:crnt_applications} the implications of toric structure for three central concepts in reaction network theory: \emph{multistationarity}, \emph{absolute concentration robustness}, and \emph{steady state invariants}.
+In general, these are computationally challenging properties to detect or rule out, but with (locally) toric structure for a known exponent matrix $A$, the analysis simplifies substantially.

-Reaction networks become the focus of \Cref{sec:crnt_perspectives}.
-We introduce a model-reduction technique based on the concept of intermediates that preserves invariance in \Cref{subsec:intermediates}, and apply our algorithms to biochemically relevant networks from the database ODEbase \cite{odebase2022} as a case study in \Cref{sec:odebase}.
-The latter shows that our conditions are often enough to conclusively assert or rule out toricity for realistic networks.
+In \Cref{subsec:intermediates}, we introduce a model-reduction technique, based on the concept of intermediates {from \cite{Feliu2013intermediates,sadeghimanesh:multi}}, that preserves invariance.
+In \Cref{subsec:odebase}, we apply our algorithms to biochemically relevant networks from the database ODEbase \cite{odebase2022} as a case study.
+The latter shows that our conditions are often enough to conclusively {determine whether the steady state system is toric} for realistic networks.

-Finally, in \Cref{subsec:other_flavors}, we connect our results to special cases of toricity in the literature: quasithermostatic networks (and the related notion of \emph{toric dynamical systems} of \cite{Craciun2009toric}), and networks with binomial steady state ideal (also known as \emph{toric steady states} in \cite{Millan2012toricsteadystates}).
+Finally, in \Cref{subsec:other_flavors}, we connect our results to {more specialized notions of toric structure} in the literature: quasithermostatic networks (and the related notion of \emph{toric dynamical systems} of \cite{Craciun2009toric}), and networks with binomial steady state ideal (also known as \emph{toric steady states} in \cite{Millan2012toricsteadystates}).
 In particular, \Cref{thmA:main_result} provides an easy-to-check \emph{necessary} condition for both properties to hold in a region of parameter space with nonempty Euclidean interior.
-We also revisit some known facts about quasithermostaticity and binomiality from the point of view of toric invariance.